Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

 Moreover, if then

 \end{proposition}

-\rmks\begin{enumerate} \item We remark that the hypothesis on the configuration of points is necessary: if $X,x,Y,Z$ are pairwise distinct, then $F(X,x,Y,x,Z,x)\not=0$ in the case of the standard linking number on pair of points on the circle. \item A simple way to prove this proposition is to use a mathematical computing software, we give below a mathematical proof.
+\rmks\begin{enumerate} \item We remark that the hypothesis on the configuration of points is necessary: if $X,x,Y,Z$ are pairwise distinct, then for $(X,x,Y,y,Z,z)=(X,x,Y,x,Z,x)$ the left hand side in Equation \eqref{In3} is non-zero in the case of the standard linking number of pairs of points on the circle. \item A simple way to prove this proposition is to use a mathematical computing software, we give below a mathematical proof.

 \end{enumerate}